losgridos/01-gridsystems/README.md

 2) Test the limits of the CSS Grid, how exactly work and what can you build with it.
 3) Learn how it work and implement a code architecture following the ITCSS principles.

-#### About the UX/UI Design
-The goal of this project was not to develop a great UI/UX design, just to focus on coding.
-But as a designer myself, I needed at least a minimun viable UX to pleased my eyes while coding.
-I didn´t designed everything from scratch, but got inspiration from the old medium.com landing site.

 ## Tech Used
 - Html, CSS & SASS